Monday 14th October 2024

 “The practice of asking team members to collaboratively craft their hybrid work policy is one of the most engaging single work practices,” finds Gallup researchers in the article “Coordinating Hybrid Work Schedules — 5 Important Findings.”

-Who decides hybrid work policies and required attendance days right now?
+Who decides on hybrid work policies and required attendance days?

-Per Gallup data from 8,090 remote-capable U.S. employees, it’s currently a mixed bag but employees prefer to lead their own cause.
-Given the after-effects of the Great Resignation, this isn’t surprising.
+Per Gallup data from 8,090 remote-capable U.S. employees from 2022, it’s a mixed bag but employees prefer to lead their own cause.

 Today, required attendance policies are decided by: